 I am going to show you how to make extra virgin coconut oil at home in easy steps.
 We wont be using any HEAT at all to make this.
 It is totally worth your the time and effort.

 I have given PHOTO instructions and a VIDEO to help you guys get a better understanding on how to make virgin coconut oil from coconut milk.

 My skin breaks out from store bought virgin coconut oil.
-It never happened with my homemade virgin coconut oil.
+It never happened when i use homemade virgin coconut oil.

-This may not make sense BUT, the homemade coconut oil is light weight when compared to the brands i have tried before.
+This may not make sense BUT, the homemade coconut oil feels light weight on my skin when compared to the brands i have tried before.

 My husband never complains when i apply homemade virgin coconut oil on his skin and hair.
 The usual complaints are about its smell and greasy film that the oils leave behind.
-He really wont sit still until the oil is rinsed out.
+He really wont sit still until the oil has been rinsed out.

 Lets get started on how to make virgin coconut oil at home using the cold press method.